-You should inform the IRB that you are requesting a pause and indicate the study, or components of the study, that should remain open and provide a short statement of the risks and benefits in light of the COVID-19 pandemic.
+You should inform the IRB, via email at irb@sdsu.edu, that you are requesting a pause.
+In the email, indicate the study, or components of the study, that should remain open, any changes in methods of data collection (e.g. online vs in-person), whether or not recruitment is continuing or is suspended.
+Include a short statement of the risks and benefits in light of the COVID-19 pandemic.
 The IRB will review each response and make a determination.
+Include the following the subject line: "COVID-19 Pause Study number..."